-- □ Providing installation information such as the following: - \Box installation type (planned or unplanned) - □ deployment plan location (if planned) - \Box machine type (single machine, server machine, and so on) - $\hfill\square$ SAS components to be installed on the machine - $\hfill\square$ valid paths to any required pre-installed, third-party software - □ Providing configuration information such as the following: - □ prompting level (express, typical, custom) - $\hfill\square$ SAS components to be configured on the machine - \Box configuration directory name - □ single sign-on preference (Windows only) - □ required user account credentials - \Box server port numbers
+- Providing installation information such as the following:

+- installation type (planned or unplanned)

+- deployment plan location (if planned)

+- machine type (single machine, server machine, and so on)

+- SAS components to be installed on the machine

+- valid paths to any required pre-installed, third-party software

+- Providing configuration information such as the following:

+- prompting level (express, typical, custom)

+- SAS components to be configured on the machine

+- configuration directory name

+- single sign-on preference (Windows only)

+- required user account credentials

+- server port numbers

-This topic describes some of the more important configuration pages that you will encounter during the configuration phase of a SAS 9.2 deployment.
-The type and number of configuration-related pages that you will see depend upon the prompt level that you choose, the SAS tier that you are currently deploying, and the contents of your SAS 9.2 custom order.
+This topic describes some of the more important configuration pages that you will encounter during the installation and configuration phases of a SAS 9.3 deployment.
+The type and number of configuration-related pages that you will see depend on the prompt level that you choose, the SAS tier that you are currently deploying, and the contents of your SAS 9.3 custom order.
+"Configuration Options by Prompt Level" on page 144 lists which configuration options are available for each prompt level.
 For information about all SAS Deployment Wizard prompts, see the online Help for the wizard page in question.